AnhyDev/AnhyExtension/README.md

   - Returns the language file key for the player's gender.
 - `%anhy_gender_lang%`
   - Returns the name of the gender in the player's language.
-- `%anhy_gender_symbol%`
-  - Returns a symbol representing the player's gender.
-- `%anhy_gender_mccolor%`
-  - Returns the Minecraft color associated with the player's gender.
 - `%anhy_gender_hexcolor%`
   - Returns the HEX color code associated with the player's gender.